alphagov/govuk-developer-docs/source/manual/govuk-notify.html.md

 2. The members with the permission `Manage settings, team and usage` will be able to add you to this team.

-**Note:** some of our applications, notably Email Alert API, has an extra level of protection and [there is an extra step][email-alert-api-receive-emails] before you can receive emails through Email Alert API.

-[email-alert-api-receive-emails]: /manual/receiving-emails-from-email-alert-api-in-integration-and-staging.html

 The GOV.UK Publishing services are a special case: for these services, integration and staging also run in production mode.
 This is because